Students should be proficient in the Macintosh operating systems, standard menus and commands, and opening, closing and saving files.

 The focus of this hands-on course is the demystification of the design process, presenting the principles of 2D design as a rational series of prescribed steps and by emphasizing how those principles apply to all design and art disciplines.
 Emphasis is placed on the principals of Gestalt theory.

 This course covers the use of 35mm analog film cameras.
 Learn to develop film as well as acquire basic darkroom skills.
 The lab fee will cover the use of a camera, chemicals and equipment.
 Students may be asked to partner with another student for equipment use.
+Supply List

 The class will cover the use of Photoshop, Camera Raw, Bridge and Lightroom to create efficient methods for ingesting, cataloguing, editing and finalizing large quantities of images.
 Software: Photoshop, Camera Raw, Bridge, Lightroom